Anna Morris

 Anna Morris (born 13 June 1995) is a Welsh track cyclist.

+Career

 Morris was a latecomer to cycling, only taking up the sport while studying medicine at the University of Southampton.
 She had a breakout year in 2022, earning three medals at the British National Track Championships before going on to represent Wales at the 2022 Commonwealth Games in Birmingham.
 Morris earned her first global medal when part of the team pursuit squad that took silver at the UCI Track World Championships in October 2022.

+She won two golds at the 2024 UCI Track Cycling World Championships in Ballerup, Denmark, taking both the individual and team pursuit titles.

+On February 15, 2025, Morris won the women’s 4000 metre individual pursuit at the European Track Championships, and set a new world record in that event twice that day, by setting a world record time of 4:28.306 in the qualifying ride and then a new world record time of 4:25.874 in the final.
+On February 22, 2025, Morris once again beat her 4000 metre individual pursuit world record, with a new time of 4:24.060, at the national championships.

+In October, Morris was part of the team pursuit line-up that won bronze at the 2025 UCI Track Cycling World Championships.
+She then retained her world title in the individual pursuit.
+She concluded her championships with a silver medal in the points race.